 The website for All Saints, St. Nicholas’ and St. Michael’s & All Angels Churches in Sutton, St. Helen’s

-In light of the Government guidance, the Church of England has said that all churches can open for private prayer, times and dates as above.
+In light of the Government guidance, the Church of England has said that all churches can open for Sunday Worship, times and dates as above.
 For those who are self isolating or having to shield, we are still continuing with our online and social media worship.
 The church continues to be alive and active.
 Our worship of God and our care for each other continue.

 During this time, we are using various means to connect with one another and for worship and prayer.